zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

 *global data: Which means its avaliable for all components, its not component level data, like states or something.
 ```

-# How do I define an API
+# How do I define an API?
 ```
 Use lisp syntax string to do that.
 For example which retrive from local storage.